-- We model respectful behaviour to all members of the school community at all times. - We explicitly teach pupils what respectful language and respectful behaviour looks like, acts like, sounds like and feels like in class and around the school. - We actively promote the right of every member of the school community to be safe and secure in school. - We highlight and explicitly teach school rules in pupil friendly language in the classroom and in common areas. - We display key respect messages in classrooms, in assembly areas and around the school involving pupils in the development of these messages. - We actively "catch pupils being good" noticing and acknowledging desired respectful behaviour by providing positive attention. - We give constructive feedback to pupils when respectful behaviour and respectful language are absent. - We consistently tackle the use of discriminatory and derogatory language in the school - this includes homophobic and racist language and language that is belittling of pupils with a disability or SEN. - We specifically teach our more vulnerable SEN pupils social skills & behaviour management strategies as outlined in their individual behaviour plans. - We have a system of encouragement and rewards to promote desired behaviour and compliance with the school rules and routines (c/f positive behaviour strategies. - Buddies and support personnel contribute to nurturing a safe school environment, encouraging a culture of respect and support.

-- We explicitly teach pupils in 5th/6th class about the safe use of social media. - We positively encourage pupils to comply with the school rules on mobile phone and internet use.
+- We model respectful behaviour to all members of the school community at all times. - We explicitly teach pupils what respectful language and respectful behaviour looks like, acts like, sounds like and feels like in class and around the school.

+- We actively promote the right of every member of the school community to be safe and secure in school. - We highlight and explicitly teach school rules in pupil friendly language in the classroom and in common areas. - We display key respect messages in classrooms, in assembly areas and around the school involving pupils in the development of these messages. - We actively "catch pupils being good" noticing and acknowledging desired respectful behaviour by providing positive attention. - We give constructive feedback to pupils when respectful behaviour and respectful language are absent. - We specifically teach our more vulnerable SEN pupils social skills & behaviour management strategies as outlined in their individual behaviour plans. - We have a system of encouragement and rewards to promote desired behaviour and compliance with the school rules and routines (c/f positive behaviour strategies. - Buddies and support personnel contribute to nurturing a safe school environment, encouraging a culture of respect and support. - We explicitly teach pupils in 5th/6th class about the safe use of social media. - We positively encourage pupils to comply with the school rules on mobile phone and internet use.
 We follow up and follow through with pupils who ignore the rules. - Positive self-esteem is fostered among the pupils by celebrating individual differences. - We foster and enhance self esteem amongst our pupils through curricular and extracurricular activities. - We promote a 'telling' school environment where pupils are encouraged to tell an adult if they see /hear unacceptable behaviours.
 Pupils are made aware of their important role in caring for others and helping to ensure that everyone is treated respectfully (Truth boxes provided in middle & senior classrooms to facilitate discrete disclosures). - All staff is vigilant for signs of bullying behaviour, are aware of what bullying is, how it impacts on pupils' lives and the need to respond to it appropriately.
 Staff is particularly vigilant in monitoring pupils who are considered at risk of bullying/ being bullied. - Pupils are helped to develop empathy by discussing feelings and by trying to put themselves in the place of others. - During our scheduled awareness-raising week, an anti-bullying survey is conducted at the middle and senior levels, thereby eliciting information about the level and nature of bullying at school.
-A repeat survey is conducted at the end of each year to facilitate review and further planning needs. - The SPHE curriculum, including the Walk Tall, Bi Follain, RSE and Stay Safe programme is used throughout the school to support the anti bullying policy and the SPHE policy is reviewed and updated frequently. - The school's anti-bullying policy is discussed regularly with the pupils both in class and at assemblies highlighting the benefits of healthy behaviours for all. - All disclosed incidents of bullying are investigated and followed up on appropriately. - Parents contribute to and support the school's policy on bullying by encouraging positive behaviour both at home and at school, by being vigilant for signs that their child is being bullied or is bullying others, by communicating concerns to the school.
+A repeat survey is conducted at the end of each year to facilitate review and further planning needs.

+- The SPHE curriculum, including the Walk Tall, Bi Follain, RSE and Stay Safe programme is used throughout the school to support the anti bullying policy and the SPHE policy is reviewed and updated frequently. - The school's anti-bullying policy is discussed regularly with the pupils both in class and at assemblies highlighting the benefits of healthy behaviours for all. - All disclosed incidents of bullying are investigated and followed up on appropriately. - Parents contribute to and support the school's policy on bullying by encouraging positive behaviour both at home and at school, by being vigilant for signs that their child is being bullied or is bullying others, by communicating concerns to the school.
 Parents are reminded periodically to come to staff members as soon as possible if they have concerns. - We ensure there are adequate playground/school yard/outdoor supervision.

-11.5 Investigation & Follow-Up Procedures
+Investigation & Follow-Up Procedures